min2ha/ukwa-site/content/target/32455/index.en.md

   "start_date": "2015-11-12T09:00:00Z"
 }

-# Squeezed Britain 2013: a report by the Resolution Foundation

 Report on living standards for low to middle income households in Britain, identifying causing of problems and future prospects.
 This has been produced by The Resolution Foundation, a think-tank that focuses on the lives of people on low and middle incomes.